AdityaPawar5/Synchronous-FIFO-with-Write-and-Read-logic/README.md

    fifo_aempty = ((read_ptr[8:0] - write_addr[8:0])>= (DEPTH - AEMPTY));
  end
  ```
-\Here **AEMPTY** signifies the almost empty-level.
+<br/>Here **AEMPTY** signifies the almost empty-level.
 User can set it to 4, 8 or whatever value depending on how soon it wants to intimate the requestor about impending empty condition.
 (AEMPTY=4) means almost empty flagwill get asserted when at most 4 data locations are left to be read.